Provençal-style Grouper

 2 tablespoons capers, drained

-1 teaspoon Kosher salt
+1 teaspoon kosher salt

-1 teaspoon freshly ground black pepper
+1 teaspoon black pepper, freshly-ground

-1/4 cup fennel fronds for garnish
+1/4 cup fennel fronds

-2 lemons sliced for garnish
+2 lemons, sliced

-Preheat a large non-stick sauté pan over medium-high heat.
-Carefully tilt pan off the heat to add the olive oil, swish the oil around in the pan, then back onto the heat.
-You may see the pan start smoking, that’s what you want.
-Next, carefully place the grouper fillets into the pan, presentation side down.
-Jiggle the pan immediately so fish does not stick.
 Do not touch the fillets for about 3 minutes.
-The fillets will release from the pan easily, once they’ve browned on that side.
-If you believe they’re ready to flip, using a spatula, pick up one corner of the filet and see if it’s not sticking and looks golden brown.
-Turn the fillets over and sear the other side for another 2 minutes, then remove from heat.
-Transfer the fillets to a plate until sauce is ready to be transferred to the casserole dish.
+The fillets will release from the pan easily once they’ve browned on that side.
+If you believe they’re ready to flip, use a spatula to pick up one corner of the fish filet to check if it’s not sticking, and it looks golden brown.
+Turn the fillets over and sear the other side for an additional 2 minutes, then remove from the heat.
+Transfer the fillets to a plate until the sauce is ready to be transferred to the casserole dish.

 For the sauce, heat the olive oil in a large (12-inch) sauté pan.
 Add the onions, fennel, bell peppers, and garlic.
 Cook over medium-low heat for 10 minutes, stirring occasionally until the vegetables are soft.